rust-lang/book/nostarch/chapter09.md

 Listing 9-11: Using the `?` operator on an `Option<T>` value

-This function returns `Option<char>` because it might find a character at this position, or there might be no character there.
+This function returns `Option<char>` because it’s possible that there is a character there, but it’s also possible that there isn’t.
 This code takes the `text` string slice argument and calls the `lines` method on it, which returns an iterator over the lines in the string.
 Because this function wants to examine the first line, it calls `next` on the iterator to get the first value from the iterator.
-If `text` is the empty string, this call to `next` will return `None`, and here we can use `?` to stop and return `None` from `last_char_of_first_line` if that is the case.
+If `text` is the empty string, this call to `next` will return `None`, in which case we use `?` to stop and return `None` from `last_char_of_first_line`.
 If `text` is not the empty string, `next` will return a `Some` value containing a string slice of the first line in `text`.

-The `?` extracts the string slice, and we can call `chars` on that string slice to get an iterator of the characters in this string slice.
-We’re interested in the last character in this first line, so we call `last` to return the last item in the iterator over the characters.
-This is an `Option` because the first line might be the empty string, if `text` starts with a blank line but has characters on other lines, as in `"\nhi"`.
+The `?` extracts the string slice, and we can call `chars` on that string slice to get an iterator of its characters.
+We’re interested in the last character in this first line, so we call `last` to return the last item in the iterator.
+This is an `Option` because it’s possible that the first line is the empty string, for example if `text` starts with a blank line but has characters on other lines, as in `"\nhi"`.
 However, if there is a last character on the first line, it will be returned in the `Some` variant.
-The `?` operator in the middle gives us a concise way to express this logic, and this function can be implemented in one line.
+The `?` operator in the middle gives us a concise way to express this logic, allowing us to implement the function in one line.
 If we couldn’t use the `?` operator on `Option`, we’d have to implement this logic using more method calls or a `match` expression.

 Note that you can use the `?` operator on a `Result` in a function that returns `Result`, and you can use the `?` operator on an `Option` in a function that returns `Option`, but you can’t mix and match.
-The `?` operator won’t automatically convert a `Result` to an `Option` or vice versa; in those cases, there are methods like the `ok` method on `Result` or the `ok_or` method on `Option` that will do the conversion explicitly.
+The `?` operator won’t automatically convert a `Result` to an `Option` or vice versa; in those cases, you can use methods like the `ok` method on `Result` or the `ok_or` method on `Option` to do the conversion explicitly.

 So far, all the `main` functions we’ve used return `()`.
 The `main` function is special because it’s the entry and exit point of executable programs, and there are restrictions on what its return type can be for the programs to behave as expected.
-Executables written in C return integers when they exit, and Rust executables follow this convention as well: programs that exit successfully return the integer `0`, and programs that error return some integer other than `0`.
-When `main` returns `()`, Rust executables will return `0` if `main` returns and a nonzero value if the program panics before reaching the end of `main`.

-Another return type `main` can have is `Result<(), E>`.
+Luckily, `main` can also return a `Result<(), E>`.
 Listing 9-12 has the code from Listing 9-10 but we’ve changed the return type of `main` to be `Result<(), Box<dyn Error>>` and added a return value `Ok(())` to the end.
 This code will now compile: